mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 en- and decapsulation at the Relay Agent rather than at the client.

-The proposal is aimed at solving all cases where a SW update of the DHCP client is not possbile for any reason, still providing the same features as described in {{RFC7341}}.
+The proposal is aimed at solving all cases where a SW update of the DHCP client is not possible for any reason, still providing the same features as described in {{RFC7341}}.

-### Layer 2 Topogoy Discovery using 4o6 DHCP with legacy IPv4 clients {#l2discipv44o6leg}
+### Layer 2 Topology Discovery using 4o6 DHCP with legacy IPv4 clients {#l2discipv44o6leg}

 This section provides an example of how the topology discovery use case proposed in {{usecase}} can be solved by having the DHCPv4 over DHCPv6 feature